-The next day at morning workout, everything went as usual, except Scott wasn’t there.
-I was relieved.
-When I walked onto the deck in the afternoon, everyone stopped talking.
-I saw Scott, sitting in a stretching group.
-I thought, “Let him do the apologizing.”
+The next day at morning workout, everything is as usual, except Scott isn’t there.
+I’m relieved.
+When I walk onto the deck in the afternoon, everyone stops talking.
+I see Scott, sitting in a stretching group.
+I decide, “Let him do the apologizing.”

-I sat next to Lydia.
-Everyone was watching us.
+I sit next to Lydia.
+Everyone is watching us.

 “Am I the new celebrity around here?”

-“I don’t think celebrity is the right word,” she mumbled.
+“I don’t think celebrity is the right word,” she mumbles.

-“Are you going to take Scott’s side in this?”
+“Are you going to take Scott’s side on this?”

 “I need you to tell me something, so I don’t feel weird.”

 “Look.
 I hurt Scott’s feelings by beating him yesterday.
 I used a tactic that took advantage of our training together so much last summer.
-But he has no right telling a bunch of lies about me.
-If you believe him, then I was wrong thinking we’re friends.”
+But it’s not right to tell a bunch of lies about me.
+If you believe him, then I’m wrong thinking we’re friends.”

 “But that’s it, Tim.
 We’re friends, just friends.
 You know I like you.
 Why haven’t you wanted to be my boyfriend?”

-Her unanswered questions were glaring me in the face.
+Her unanswered question was glaring me in the face.

 I stood up.
 “Come on.
-I need to talk with you without everyone staring.”
+We need to talk without everyone staring.”

-We left the pool area, sitting on the grass.
-I took her hand which was our thing.
+We leave the pool area, sitting on the grass.
+I take her hand which is our thing.

 “I don’t feel I’ve done anything wrong, Lydia.
 I really like you as a friend and I want you as a girlfriend.
 I haven’t pushed because it’s what feels right.
 Now tell me what’s being said.”

-“Scott said you showed him your log and told him you had sex with your cousin.
-He was worried about Stu, so he told his mom.
+“Scott says you showed him your log and told him you had sex with your male cousin.
+He’s worried about Stu, so he told his mom.
 They confronted you last night, and you denied everything.
 You’re banned from their family.”

 “They accused me of having sex with boys which I’ve never done.
 Nothing was said about my cousin, who’s twenty.
 Last summer we had sex when I visited in New England.
 It wasn’t a bad thing.
 I was confused and told Scott.
 I trusted him.
-Now because of a stupid race, he’s mad at me and getting even by telling everyone.
+Now because of a stupid race, he got mad at me.
+He’s getting even by telling everyone.
 I’m telling you everything because I trust you.”